thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 #### Project Members

 Delivery Lead: Ishrat Jahan

-Software Developers:
-Harrison Paul Allwood,
-Manveen Kaur Bhullar,
+Software Developers: Harrison Paul Allwood, Manveen Kaur Bhullar, Pratham Gupta, Sherap Thakur, Tanish Dhapola
-Pratham Gupta,
-Sherap Thakur,
-Tanish Dhapola

-### TODO: Company Documentation
+### Company Documentation

+#### Overview, Goals, and Objectives

+The Company Documentation team is respnsible for reviewing, managing and improving the state of documentation across the whole of the Thoth Tech company and all of its products.
+Our goal is to review the current state of company documentation within the OnTrack, DreamBig, SplashKit and Company Operations projects and to improve and expand upon this documentation.
+In doing so, our objectives are to streamline the quality and processes of documentation across the whole company and to create additional documentation to support the needs of the company as it continues to grow and change.

+#### Aims for the Trimester

+This trimester, the Company Documentation team aims to create, manage, maintain, and improve the state of company documentation across the whole company and all products.
+In meeting this aim, the team will:

+- Review the current state of documentation across the company
+- Identify gaps or areas of improvement
+- Create new documentation, including templates, in order to address these areas
+- Continue to think critically about the documentation needs of the company and create additional documentation to accomodate such needs
+- Work to the best of our abilities to create meaningful and high quality documentation

+#### Deliverables

+Short-term:

+- Various documentation to supplement current documents in order to better meet company needs
+- Reviewed and improved documentation to better the state of documentation across the whole company

+Long-term:

+- Reviewed and improved company policies, guides, and Onboarding and Offboarding procedures
+- Improvements to the Company Handbook

+#### Project Members

+Project Lead: James Micallef

+Company Documentation Members (specific roles TBA): Sarah Nicole Dyson, Ethan Graham Keirs, Durga Maya Ghallay, Charanjeet Singh, Faiq Rehman

 ---

 ## DreamBig

 DreamBig is a new product innovation driven by the School of IT at Deakin.
 DreamBig aims to provide a personalised roadmap integrated with Ontrack to support students to develop their professional identity across their course and improve their employability after graduation.
 In addition, it aims to provide a platform to help set realistic expectations for students graduating into the real world.
 In line with this vision, it is proposed to build a prototype that can help achieve the following goals:

 - Multi-dimensional visualisation of each student's growing professional identity
 - Used within curriculum to encourage engagement.